nastyapetrunia/Music-Genre-Classification-via-Album-Cover/README.md

 # Music-Genre-Classification-via-Album-Cover
-This project was created to explore capabilities of machine learning models find patterns in human-made art, such as album covers VS corresponding music genre.
+This project was created to explore capabilities of machine learning models find patterns in human-made art, such as album cover VS corresponding music genre.
 &nbsp;

 _The dataset can be found [on Kaggle](https://www.kaggle.com/datasets/anastasiapetrunia/album-covers-dataset)._